AnuragDubeyGame/Dijkstra-Algorithm-PlayGround/README.md

 # Dijkstra Algorithm Playground in Unity

 Welcome to the Dijkstra Algorithm Playground in Unity!
-This project is designed to help you visualize and experiment with the famous Dijkstra's algorithm for finding the shortest path in a graph.
-Please note that this project is intended for educational purposes and experimentation.
-It may not be perfect, lacks documentation, and might have limited controls.
+This project is a work in progress designed to help you experiment with Dijkstra's algorithm for finding the shortest path in a graph.
+Please note that it is currently under development and not yet a fully-fledged visualization tool.
+It is intended for educational purposes and experimentation.
+As a work in progress, it may not be perfect, lacks documentation, and might have limited controls.